 This section mainly includes recommendations.
 You can get them from professors, former employers like internship managers, or colleagues like project team members or colleagues from internships.
 They demonstrate that what you listed under experience and skills are legitimate and approved by other people as well.

-Pro-tip: A good profile has at least 1 recommendation from each work experience, including volunteer experience as well.
+Pro Tip: A good profile has at least one recommendation from each work experience, including volunteer experience as well.
 Although you need to first demonstrate your character and work product, don’t be shy about asking for a recommendation.
 Because recommendations on LinkedIn are not like formal recommendation letters, they don’t take a lot of time to write.

 - Contact and personal info

 Lastly, click on “See contact info” to add any contact information you’re comfortable sharing with other people on LinkedIn.
 You can include your email address, personal website or even a phone number.
 If you want to be more careful with your information, go to “Settings & Privacy” to edit who can and cannot see your contact information.

 Pro Tip: Many people overlook this feature, but you can also customize your URL for your LinkedIn profile.
 LinkedIn automatically gives each member a specific URL, which is too long to post anywhere.
 Cut it short to just your full name, and share it on other social media like Twitter and use it in your email signature.
 If your desired URL is already taken, you may have to add in a hyphen or capitalize a letter.